Best daily deals

 The Jabra Elite 85t oblong ear tips look strange but are very comfortable once you find the right fit.

-If you’re shopping for earbuds, chances are you want them to sound good (who wants earphones that sound bad?).
-Both the passive isolation of your earbuds and the frequency response are important factors to sound quality, and they play off of one another.
+If you’re shopping for earbuds, chances are you want them to sound good.
+(Who wants earphones that sound bad?).
+The passive isolation of your earbuds and the frequency response are important factors in sound quality, and they interact with one another.

 Passive isolation refers to how well your earbuds can block out external noise.
 Unless your buds have active noise canceling (ANC) technology, their passive isolation will depend almost entirely on the way the buds fit in your ears.
 If your earbuds create a seal at your ear canal, they will be more effective at blocking external noise than earbuds that don’t.
 Many of the best true wireless earbuds under $50 come with several options for ear tip sizes to help you find the best possible fit, but some people may want to look into third-party ear tips.